-Transportation in Bayview-Hunters Point
+Transportation in the Bayview

-As Bayview-Hunters Point continues to expand, transportation challenges will get worse if rates of vehicle ownership and drive-alone commuting do not change significantly.
+As the Bayview continues to expand, transportation challenges will get worse if rates of vehicle ownership and drive-alone commuting do not change significantly.
 Deficiencies in the pedestrian network, bike network, and transit service all need to be addressed to significantly change the way Bayview residents get around.